SSC Explains Reason Behind New Normalisation Method; Check Details here

 SSC Explains Reason Behind New Normalisation Method

-What’s New in SSC Normalisation Process?
+What is New in SSC Normalisation Process?

-What is the Need for SSC Normalisation Method?
+What is Need for SSC Normalisation Method?

-What was the old SSC Normalisation Method?
+What was old SSC Normalisation Method?

-Earlier, the SSC used a normalisation process that was based on the top scores, average scores, and score variation in each shift.
+Earlier, SSC used a normalisation process that was based on top scores, average scores, and score variation in each shift.
 This method calculated an adjusted score for each candidate, allowing for fair comparison for all shifts.

 Read More